Last night over 30 people attended a public meeting in Creech St Michael about access to land.

 Added by Somerset Community Food on April 23, 2012 at 9:08 — No Comments

-This is a request to all of those who care about local food in Somerset to consider sending a letter or email in support of Peter Wright’s Public Inquiry into refusal of planning permission by South Somerset District Council to site a commercial glasshouse for production of protected crops on the edge of Barton St…Continue
+This is a request to all of those who care about local food in Somerset to consider sending a letter or email in support of Peter Wright’s Public Inquiry into refusal of planning permission by South Somerset District Council to site a commercial glasshouse for production of protected crops on the edge of Barton St David, five miles south of Glastonbury.…Continue

 Get Up & Grow, a day to celebrate therapeutic horticulture, took place last Friday.
-Held at The Marwick Centre, home of South Somerset Mind and the Vanessa Project, the day was a great success with people walking in and…Continue
+Held at The Marwick Centre, home of South Somerset Mind and the Vanessa Project, the day was a great success with people walking in and out throughout the day to find out more about how…Continue

 Added by Somerset Community Food on April 16, 2012 at 14:00 — No Comments